Choose the Air Filter That’s Best for Your Family’s Health

 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the ultimate filtration product by Levy & Son Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can get rid of up to 98% of pollutants in your family’s air.
-These are the types of filters usually installed in hospitals to remove germs and keep patients and staff healthy, but Levy & Son Service Experts offers them for home air filters.
-If there are any dangerous respirational health ailments for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.
+HEPA filters are seen as the top filtration product by Service Experts Heating, Air Conditioning & Plumbing, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can eliminate up to 98% of pollutants in your home’s air.
+These are the types of filters commonly used in hospitals to kill germs and keep patients and staff healthy, but Service Experts Heating, Air Conditioning & Plumbing installs them for home air filters.
+If there are any dangerous respirational health issues for anyone in the home, the experts suggest the purchase of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These filters remove 85% of pollutants in your home’s air.
-Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your heating and cooling equipment work more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.
+These filters remove 85% of your home’s air pollutants.
+Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your HVAC systems function more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at most department stores.
-While pleated home air filters may cost less, they also have to be changed more often – every four to twelve weeks versus once a year like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can eliminate up to 45% of pollutants in your home’s air and the most important factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner your home’s air will be.
+These are your more familiar home air filters and can be found at the majority of home improvement stores.
+While pleated home air filters may cost less, they also have to be switched out more often – every one to three months versus annually like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at basically the same amount.
+Standard pleated air filters can destroy up to 45% of the air pollutants in your home and the most important factor is the number of pleats per foot.
+The higher number of pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain home air filter type.
-These filters do not usually improve your family’s air quality; instead, they were designed to guard the heating and cooling equipment from having larger contaminants enter the system and ruin the pieces.
-As a result, they can only remove less than 10% of your indoor air pollutants, but you can purchase them for about $1 each.
+The flat, fiberglass air filters are the most simple type of home air filter.
+These filters do not usually improve your family’s air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants enter the system and ruin the pieces.
+As a result, they remove less than 10% of pollutants in your indoor air, but they are available for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Levy & Son Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Service Experts Heating, Air Conditioning & Plumbing a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.